-What Can a Handyman Do in Essex in Essex County, New Jersey?
+What Can a Handyman Do Without a License in Essex in Essex County, New Jersey?

 In New Jersey, most “handyman/home improvement” work performed on 1–4 family owner-occupied residences requires a state Home Improvement Contractor (HIC) registration (not a trade license), and you generally cannot do regulated trades (electrical/plumbing/HVAC) without the appropriate state license.
 New Jersey does not use a small-dollar “handyman exemption” threshold for HIC registration; instead, the key divider is whether the work meets the legal definition of “home improvement” and whether it’s on covered residential property.